Freelancers already know the benefits of remote work.

 The Average Price of a 1-Bedroom Apartment: $1,090

-What Living Here is Like: Metro Atlanta is growing quickly, but the city's heart holds onto its Southern charm.
+What Living Here is Like: Metro Atlanta is multiplying, but the city's heart holds onto its Southern charm.
 Expect people to hold the door open for you in public.
 The town offers award-winning restaurants and dense tree cover.
 Escape from the urban settings to relax at the Chattahoochee River or Stone Mountain.

 11. Pittsburgh, Pennsylvania